Special Educational Needs

 At Barlborough Primary School, we embrace the fact that every child is different, and, therefore, the educational needs of every child is different; this is certainly the case for children with Special Educational Needs.
 Special Educational Needs are very varied e.g. learning difficulties, speech and language difficulties and emotional and behavioural difficulties.
 We know if your child needs extra help/support by recognising that they experience significantly greater difficulty accessing education and learning compared to the majority of children the same age.
 Where this is the case, we would plan additional support your child may need to help them access the curriculum and achieve their full potential.
 We use different interventions and approaches to address specific areas of need and would look carefully at your child’s individual needs when deciding how best to support them.
 Every child’s progress and attainment is tracked in detail so that staff can quickly identify the children who are experiencing difficulties in any area.
 Regular progress meetings with the head teacher are undertaken to discuss the progress of every child in school.

-If you think your child has SEN, the first person you should contact is your child’s class teacher.
+If you think your child has SEND, the first person you should contact is your child’s class teacher.
 They will monitor the progress of your child and may identify, plan and deliver any additional help your child may need (this could be targeted work in class with a teaching assistant or additional support outside the classroom).
-Further advice may also be available from the Special Educational Needs Co-ordinator (SENCO) or the head teacher.
+Further advice may also be available from the Special Educational Needs and Disabilities Co-ordinator (SENDCO) or the head teacher.

 Who can parents contact for further information?

-Your child’s class teacher and the SENCo are always available to discuss your child’s needs and progress.
+Your child’s class teacher and the SENDCo are always available to discuss your child’s needs and progress.

 Derbyshire Information, Advice and Support Service (DIASS) is the new name for the Parent Partnership Service.
 We provide independent information, advice and support to children and young people with special educational needs and disabilities (SEND), as well as their parents and carers.
 This includes Autism, Aspergers, ADHD, Dyslexia or any other special educational need.